Octavia the Younger: Cultural depictions

+Octavia is the titular character and narrator of the poet Allan Maclean's 1828 chapbook, "Octavia's Lament".

 Octavia's later life, around the time of the death of Marcellus, is depicted in the 1976 television adaptation of Robert Graves's novel I, Claudius.
 The role was played by Angela Morant, and should not be confused with her great-granddaughter Claudia Octavia (also referred to as "Octavia" in the series), Claudius's daughter and wife of the future emperor Nero, who was played by Cheryl Johnson.

 In the 1963 film Cleopatra, she is played by Jean Marsh in an uncredited role.

 A highly fictionalized version of Octavia's early life is depicted in the 2005 television series Rome, in which Octavia of the Julii (Kerry Condon) seduces and sleeps with her younger brother, Gaius Octavian, has a lesbian affair with Servilia of the Junii (the series' version of Servilia) and a romantic relationship with Marcus Agrippa (based on the historical Marcus Vipsanius Agrippa), none of which has any historical basis.

 In the TV series Domina (2021), Octavia was played by Alexandra Moloney and Claire Forlani.